babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Slides Cloud SDK for Node.js.md

 - Programmatically create presentation from HTML & export it to various formats.
 - Merge multiple presentations or split single presentation into multiple ones.
 - Extract and replace text from specific slide or entire presentation.

+## Enhancements in Version 20.2.0

+- Scalar type model properties which are not required are nullable in SDKs.
+- Path request property is optional in SDKs.

+For the detailed notes, please visit [Aspose.Slides Cloud 20.2 Release Notes](https://docs.aspose.cloud/display/slidescloud/Aspose.Slides+Cloud+20.2+Release+Notes).

 ## Read & Write Presentation Formats